 The HIT will redeem Units, without charge, at NAV calculated as of the last business day of the applicable month, i.e., each Valuation Date.
 To sell Units, a redemption request must be submitted to the HIT's transfer agent by signed writing, and it must be received by the transfer agent on a business day at least 15 days before the last business day of the month, although the HIT may in its sole discretion waive the 15-day notice requirement.
-Redemption requests may be submitted by facsimile.
 If the redeeming Participant agrees, the HIT may deliver securities, mortgages, or other assets in full or partial satisfaction of a redemption request.
 A Participant that receives such assets may incur expenses in selling or disposing of such assets for cash.